Tony Stewart: Return to sprint cars

 On February 15, 2014, Stewart returned to sprint car racing in his No. 14 sprint car, the very car that broke his leg in 2013.
 When asked why he returned, Stewart said he loved racing sprint cars too much to leave.
 Stewart silenced his critics by dominating and winning a sprint car race at Tri-City Motor Speedway in a huge comeback story.
-After the race Stewart said:
+After the race, Stewart said:

 It was a confidence boost for me.
-When you haven't won and haven't been necessarily a contender, you start questioning what is it in the equation that you're missing.
+When you haven't won and haven't been necessarily a contender, you start questioning what's in the equation that you're missing.
 Is it something that you're doing or not doing as a driver?
 To be able to win and have two good runs like that in a car that I haven't been in for almost a full year now, that was a huge confidence boost.